jundalisay/sp/content/en/research/yogananda/autobiography/chapter-19.md

 ---
-title: "The Saint With Two Bodies"
+title: "My Master, In Calcutta, Appears In Serampore"
 heading: Chapter 19
 description: ""
 c: "indigo"
-weight: 950
+weight: 250
 ---

-My Master, In Calcutta, Appears In Serampore

 “I am often beset by atheistic doubts.
 Yet a torturing surmise sometimes haunts me: may not untapped soul possibilities exist?
 Is man not missing his real destiny if he fails to explore them?”